 100% FREE easy care guide, works for any Horsefield Tortoise.
 Enter your email below to get your free Horsefield care guide.

+It’s important to identify problems with soft shells.
+Tortoise owners should learn to recognize the signs.
+They should speak with their veterinarians if they suspect that there’s anything else going on with their pets.
 However, tortoise owners should not be overly concerned.
 As long as they are attentive and keep track of their pets, their pets should develop normally and go on to experience long and healthy adult lives.
 Preventing and addressing problems like soft shells can make that happen.
 Tortoises can be very resilient animals in the right hands and in the right environment.